aws-samples/aws-modernization-with-contrastsecurity/content/30_workshop_app_ci_cd/1_base_services.md

 ### Basic Services CloudFormation Stack

-We are going to setup some basic services such as an Amazon RDS Database, secrets in AWS Secrets Manager, AWS CodeCommit, and Amazon ECR services.
+We are going to setup some basic services such as an AWS CodeCommit and Amazon ECR services.

 {{% notice info %}}
 This step takes approximately 15 minutes